cqernst/TTP-FS-20180728/README.md

 - [ ] testing
 - [ ] protection for backend routes
 - [ ] accessibility/visibility to screen readers
+- [ ] Do we anticipate users wanting to access this on mobile?
 - [ ] mobile styling
 - [ ] mobile security
+- [ ] what do we do about latency (for example, on the subway?)
 - [ ] will this work over slow connections/ what will a user see without javascript enabled?